Lilith2/Squad-Exporter/README.md

 ### Handles the output of C# struct fields determined by tokens created by Lexer.
 - The word term is used to describe the struct or class requested by input file.
 - boolean lexed is used to avoid overriding in use tokens when doing passes on new files.
 All tokens are stored in a single array.
-- Token is analyized for the offset value in the comment, the type of either built-in or custom, and the variable name
+- Token is analyzed for the offset value in the comment, the type of either built-in or custom, and the variable name
 - Data is arranged in order and saved to a new array of tokens ready for output
 - Output tokens are parsed further to ensure the term is correctly correlated with the fields in the C# output